 ICE will certify in writing the names of those YCSO personnel who successfully complete training and pass all required test(s).
-Upon receipt of the certification, the ICE Special Agent in Charge (SAC) and/or the ICE Field Office Director (FOD) in Phoenix, Arizona will provide the participating YCSO personnel a signed authorization letter allowing the named YCSO personnel to perform specified functions of an immigration officer for an initial period of one year from the date of the authorization.
+Upon receipt of the certification, the ICE Special Agent in Charge (SAC) and/or the ICE FOD in the Atlanta Field Office will provide the participating YCSO personnel a signed authorization letter allowing the named YCSO personnel to perform specified functions of an immigration officer for an initial period of one year from the date of the authorization.
 ICE will also provide a copy of the authorization letter to the YCSO.
 Only those certified YCSO personnel who receive authorization letters issued by ICE and whose immigration enforcement efforts are subject to a designated ICE supervisor may conduct immigration officer functions described in this MOA.